-Donald Trump Slams ‘Celebrity Apprentice’ Host Arnold Schwarzenegger For Ratings; How Did The Governor Respond?
+Donald Trump Slams ‘Celebrity Apprentice’ Host Arnold Schwarzenegger For Ratings: How Did The Governor Respond?

-Donald Trump went off on the new host of Celebrity Apprentice Arnold Schwarzenegger for the ratings being so low on the season’s premiere.
-How did the governor respond to the President-elect’s taunts?
+Donald Trump went off on the new host of Celebrity Apprentice, Arnold Schwarzenegger, for the ratings being so low during the season premiere.
+How did the governor respond to the president-elect’s taunts?

 Donald Trump has turned on his replacement host for Celebrity Apprentice, according to Fox News.
-The President-elect tweeted that Schwarzenegger’s version of Celebrity Apprentice is nothing compared to his run as the show’s host, even referring to himself as a “ratings machine.”
+The president-elect tweeted that Schwarzenegger’s version of Celebrity Apprentice is nothing compared to his run as the show’s host, even referring to himself as a “ratings machine.”

-“Wow, the ratings are in and Arnold Schwarzenegger got “swamped” (or destroyed) by comparison to the ratings machine, DJT.
-So much for…”

-“…being a movie star- and that was season 1 compared to season 14.
+“Wow, the ratings are in and Arnold Schwarzenegger got ‘swamped’ (or destroyed) by comparison to the ratings machine, DJT.
+So much for… being a movie star- and that was season 1 compared to season 14.
 Now compare him to my season 1.
 But who cares, he supported Kasich & Hillary.”

 Donald Trump’s stab at Schwarzenegger comes just days after the premiere of NBC’s Celebrity Apprentice on Saturday night.
+Donald Trump is still an executive producer on the show.

 Schwarzenegger is a moderate Republican who said back in October that he would not be voting for Donald Trump.
-The Governor called it a choice of “your country over your party.”
+The former governor called it a choice of “your country over your party.”

-Arnold Schwarzenegger, aka The Governor, responded with a tweet on Friday.
+Arnold Schwarzenegger responded with a tweet on Friday.

-“There’s nothing more imporatnt that the people’s work, @realDonaldTrump.
+“There’s nothing more important that the people’s work, @realDonaldTrump.

-The Celebrity Apprentice host seemed to be telling the President-elect to focus on getting ready for his new job as the President of the United States instead of television ratings.
+The Celebrity Apprentice host seemed to be telling Trump to focus on getting ready for his new job as the president of the United States instead of television ratings.

 I wish you the best of luck and I hope you'll work for ALL of the American people as aggressively as you worked for your ratings.